List of Donkey Kong characters: Krusha

 Krusha appears as a secret playable multiplayer character in Donkey Kong 64.
 He has an orange grenade launcher, and he has a sliding ability, similar to Tiny Kong.
 Similar enemies known as Kasplats appear in the main game.
 While Krusha does not appear in Donkey Kong Barrel Blast, a similar blue skinned character by the name Kludge does appear.
 In the US version of Super Smash Bros.
 Brawl, Krunchas and Krumples are mentioned in Kludge's trophy description.

-In the Donkey Kong Country animated series, Krusha appears as King K. Rool's bodyguard, voiced by Len Carlson.
+In the Donkey Kong Country animated series, a Krusha appears as King K. Rool's bodyguard, voiced by Len Carlson.

+Kalypso

+is a female member of the Kremlings.
+She appears in Donkey Kong Barrel Blast where she serves as Tiny Kong's rival.